Bird Watching In Uganda

 Lutembe Ramsar Wetland Bay (IBA)

 Lutembe Bay, located at the edge of Lake Victoria, is a Ramsar wetland of international importance, and also one of Uganda’s 33 IBA.
+The birding site can be accessed via Entebbe Main highway in Katabi Town Council, Wakiso District, but admission is required.

+The bay is renowned for its population of up to 1.5 million white-winged terms and has been hosting native and Palearctic migrant birds for centuries.
 The bay is a crucial stopover for migratory birds from the southern hemisphere and is considered one of the most remarkable bird-watching sites in the Lake Victoria Basin.

+It is home to various species, including Hottentot Teal, Caspian Tern, Temminck’s Stint, and many others.
 The Lutembe birding site is a host to both residents and millions of Palearctic migrants, particularly the vast flocks of white-winged terns and grey-headed gulls.

 Bird watching At Lake Mburo National Park